dogmaticdev/IRON/README.md

 This naturally has a compounding effect when the destinations lead to more jump tables.
 Which allows for extremely low lookup times in large databases.

 # Limitations
-You can, more or less, create an entire programming language by solely using IRON, this comes at the caveat that you must use explicit types.
-You can of course, make a program that reads the IR and determines if it is using the correct types and have it handle implicit types.
-Or have the IR be in another programming language and have that programming language handle implicit types.
-But I don't intend on adding in such functionality directly into IRON.

-Although, IRON gives you a lot of control, so it may be possible to force it to consider implicit types.
+Currently IRON does not allow for the implementation of type checking, this is planned to be introduced in future updates.
+Along with error handling and such.

-This can be removed later on, but IRON removes "filler text" from the source code.
+This can be stopped, but IRON deletes "filler text" from source code.
 The filler words are, "as" "by" "is" "of" "or" "to" "so" "and" "for" "has" "the" "from" "into" "that" "with" if you would like to use these words, simply remove this text from "iron_compiler.asm"